KajanSiva/tf1-interview-exercice/README.md

 ## Unfinished work

-- Choose a different carousel library which will enable to be more precise on the style
-- Add tbe plus icon on the thumbnails
+- Add hover style to the buttons
 - Do some performance improvements
     - To fetch only the necessary images to render
     - To fetch data with a pagination to avoid fetching the whole data at once